-My 11-year-old son Alex asked for a “nerd shelf” back in the summer.
+My 11-year-old asked for a “nerd shelf” back in the summer.
 A nerd shelf is, apparently, a shelf (or shelves) for storing all your nerdy collectibles and treasures.
-So I gave him an old and very small bookshelf of mine.
-It worked for a while, but he quickly grew out of it.
-So while he went to visit his Dad for the holidays, I came up with an idea for a new nerd shelf … one that fit right next to his computer in our dining room (I keep it there so he’s nearby when he’s using it).
+So I gave her an old and very small bookshelf of mine.
+It worked for a while, but she quickly grew out of it.
+So while she went to visit her Dad for the holidays, I came up with an idea for a new nerd shelf … one that fit right next to her computer in our dining room (I keep it there so she’s nearby when she’s using it).
 There’s a corner right there, and I’ve seen cool bookshelves that fit into corners.
-And then I thought … what if it was themed to his interests?
+And then I thought … what if it was themed to her interests?
 And that’s when I came up with the idea of making an R2-D2 nerd shelf.

 Some of the links below are affiliate links for your convenience.
 Read my full disclosure policy.